-Marijuana use is associated with medical and psychiatric problems.
-These problems may be caused by using, but they also may reflect the characteristics of the people who use marijuana.
-Medical problems include chronic bronchitis, abnormal brain development among early adolescent initiators, and impairment in short-term memory, motor coordination and the ability to perform complex psychomotor tasks such as driving.
-Psychiatric problems include psychosis and impairment in cognitive ability.
-Quality of life can also be affected through poor life satisfaction, decreased educational attainment, and increased sexual risk-taking behavior (7).
-Chronic marijuana use also can lead to addiction, with an established and clinically significant withdrawal syndrome (8).
+Cannabis use is associated with medical and psychiatric problems.
+These problems may be caused by using cannabis, particularly if use is frequent, chronic and begins in adolescence.
+However, these problems also may reflect the characteristics of the people who use cannabis frequently.
+Medical problems include chronic bronchitis (8), abnormal brain development among early adolescent initiators (9), and impairment in short-term memory, motor coordination and the ability to perform complex psychomotor tasks such as driving (10).
+Psychiatric problems include psychosis (which is especially likely in genetically vulnerable populations; (11), depression and suicidality (6), as well as impairment in cognitive ability.
+Quality of life can also be affected as frequent, chronic cannabis use is prospectively related with decreased educational attainment, financial strain and antisocial behavior (12).
+Chronic cannabis use also can lead to dependence, with an established and clinically significant withdrawal syndrome (13).

 Active Ingredients and Route of Administration

-Marijuana can be consumed in many different forms (e.g., flower, hash, oil, wax, food products, tinctures).
-Administration of these forms also can take different routes: inhalation (smoking or vaporizing), ingestion, and topical application.
-Given the same concentration/ratio of marijuana, smoking or vaporizing marijuana produces similar effects (11); however, ingesting the same dose results in a delayed onset and longer duration of effect (12).
-Not all marijuana users may be aware of the delayed effect caused by ingestion, which may result in greater consumption and a stronger effect than intended.
+Administration of different cannabis products (e.g., flower, hash, oil, wax, food products, tinctures) also can take different routes: inhalation (smoking or vaporizing), ingestion and topical application.
+Given the same concentration/ratio of cannabinoids, smoking or vaporizing cannabis produces similar effects (16); however, ingesting the same dose results in a delayed onset and longer duration of effect (17).
+Not all cannabis users may be aware of the delayed effect caused by ingestion, which may result in greater consumption and a stronger effect than intended.

 Research has consistently demonstrated that the human endocannabinoid system plays a significant role in PTSD.
-People with PTSD have greater availability of cannabinoid type 1 (CB1) receptors as compared to trauma-exposed or healthy controls (13,14).
-As a result, marijuana use by individuals with PTSD may result in short-term reduction of PTSD symptoms.
-However, data suggest that continued use of marijuana among individuals with PTSD may lead to a number of negative consequences, including marijuana tolerance (via reductions in CB1 receptor density and/or efficiency) and addiction (15).
-Though recent work has shown that CB1 receptors may return after periods of marijuana abstinence (16), individuals with PTSD may have particular difficulty quitting (17).
+People with PTSD have greater availability of cannabinoid type 1 (CB1) receptors as compared to trauma-exposed or healthy controls (18,19).
+As a result, cannabis use by individuals with PTSD could produce short-term reductions of PTSD symptoms.
+However, data suggest that continued use of cannabis among individuals with PTSD may lead to a number of negative consequences, including development of cannabis tolerance (via reductions in CB1 receptor density and/or efficiency) and dependence (20).
+Though recent work has shown that CB1 receptors may return after periods of marijuana abstinence (21), individuals with PTSD may have particular difficulty quitting, as is described below (22).

-People with PTSD have particular difficulty stopping their use of marijuana and responding to treatment for marijuana addiction.
-They have greater craving and withdrawal than those without PTSD (21), and greater likelihood of marijuana use during the six months following a quit attempt (17).
-However, these individuals can benefit from the many evidence-based treatments for marijuana addiction, including cognitive behavioral therapy, motivational enhancement, and contingency management (22).
-Thus, providers should still utilize these options to support reduction/abstinence.
+People with PTSD have particular difficulty stopping their use of cannabis and responding to treatment for CUD.
+They have greater craving and withdrawal than those without PTSD (34) and greater likelihood of cannabis use during the 6 months following a quit attempt (35).
+However, these individuals can benefit from the many evidence-based treatments for CUD, including cognitive behavioral therapy, motivational enhancement, and contingency management (36).
+Thus, providers should still utilize these options to support abstinence or reductions in cannabis use.

 Treatment providers should not ignore marijuana use in their PTSD patients.
-The VA/DoD PTSD Clinical Practice Guideline (2010) recommends providing evidence-based treatments for the individual disorders concurrently.
-PTSD providers should offer education about problems associated with long-term marijuana use and make a referral to a substance use disorder (SUD) specialist if they do not feel they have expertise in treating substance use.
+The VA/DoD PTSD Clinical Practice Guideline (2023) recommends providing evidence-based treatments for the individual disorders concurrently and strongly recommends against treating PTSD with cannabis or cannabis derivatives due to the lack of evidence for their efficacy, known adverse side effects and associated risks (37).
+PTSD providers should offer education about problems associated with long-term cannabis use and make a referral to a substance use disorder (SUD) specialist for patients experiencing cannabis-related problems if they do not feel they have expertise in treating substance use disorders.